 - Department of Juvenile Services (DJS)

 - Department of Public Safety and Correctional Services (DPSCS)

-The goal of the project is to ensure appropriate domestic violence policies and procedures within department programs to improve victim safety and abuser accountability, provide information and resources to staff and abuse victims, and promote implementation of the LAP to identify and refer high risk victims to services.
+The goal of the project is to ensure appropriate domestic violence policies and procedures within department programs to improve victim safety and abuser accountability, provide information and resources to staff and abuse victims, and promote implementation of the LAP to identify and refer High-Danger victims to services.
 The MNADV will provide guidance and technical assistance to department staff and will collect outcome data to measure effectiveness.